Everyone can have a healthy mouth when they follow these quick tips! Print the full tips here.

 Upang tingnan sa tagalog, mag-click dito.

 Regular tooth brushing helps keep your mouth clean.
 A clean mouth means no plaque (plak) and germs on your teeth.
-Here are some things to remember before you brush your teeth:
+Things to remember before you brush your teeth:

 - You need a soft toothbrush.